Why Florida Sellers Pick Team Renick Today

 What To Do Right Now

 If you are considering selling, start by reviewing recent comparable sales in your neighborhood and evaluating how your home compares in condition and location.
 Then consider your timeline and financial goals.
-A short conversation with a local broker can help you understand what buyers are currently prioritizing and how your property might perform in the market.
+A short conversation with a local broker can help you understand what buyers are currently prioritizing and how your property might perform in the market — before you commit to a price or a plan.

 Michael Renick · Licensed Florida Real Estate Broker